wpilibsuite/frc-docs/source/docs/contributing/wpilib/index.rst

 Developing with allwpilib
 =========================

+.. important:: This document contains information for developers *of* WPILib.
+This is not for programming FRC robots.

 This is a list of links to the various documentation for the `allwpilib <https://github.com/wpilibsuite/allwpilib>`__ repository.

 Core Repository